GoogleChrome/web.dev/src/site/content/en/learn/pwa/workbox/index.md

 ### Caching and updating assets

 Caching assets also involves updating them.
-Workbox also helps with updating your assets however you decide it is best, it could be keeping them updated if they change server-side, or waiting until you have a new version of your app.
+Workbox helps with updating your assets in whatever way you decide is best.
+It could be keeping them updated if they change on the server, or waiting until you have a new version of your app.
 You'll learn more about updating on the [Update chapter](/learn/pwa/update)

 ## Play with Workbox